 Catherine Bailey, Adrian Madden, Kerstin Alfes, and Luke Fletcher conducted their very popular 2017 study that included a narrative synthesis reviewing over 6000 primary pieces of research done on employee engagement.
 They extracted five causes and five effects of employee engagement from these studies.

 It is important to understand the engagement indicators that are caused so as to understand the ‘controllable’ portion of the employee engagement equation.
 These factors, as identified by the study after eliminating thousands of others for insignificance, are listed below.

 1. Individual psychological states (personal resources)

-- Self-efﬁcacy: An individual’s sense of self-efficacy, in other words, how he/she can be of use to the organisation seems to play the most significant role amongst the individual psychological factors.
+- Self-efﬁcacy: An individual’s sense of self-efficacy, in other words, how he/she can be of use to the organization seems to play the most significant role amongst the individual psychological factors.

-- Resilience: The ability of an individual to quickly learn and adapt to the demands of a job and the organisation is another strong influencer to the employee’s engagement.
+- Resilience: The ability of an individual to quickly learn and adapt to the demands of a job and the organization is another strong influencer to the employee’s engagement.

-- Personal capacities: Personal capacities like hope and optimism were identified as strong factors that go a long way in keeping the individual engaged with the organisation.
+- Personal capacities: Personal capacities like hope and optimism were identified as strong factors that go a long way in keeping the individual engaged with the organization.

 Job resources like feedback, empowerment, opportunities for development, role clarity, and autonomy are found to be positively correlated to an employee being engaged.

 - Feedback: A good feedback mechanism (both from the employee and for the employee) is a strong determinant of employee engagement and has proven to have strong correlations to performance.